 Lemon curd may have a metallic aftertaste if you cook it in a metal double boiler.
 It’s a result of the eggs and lemon reacting with the pan, but is easily avoidable!
-Use a non-metal double boiler (this one has a porcelain insert) or the much cheaper glass bowl option I mention above.
+Use a non-metal double boiler (this one has a porcelain insert) or the glass bowl option I mention above (but make sure it’s heatproof glass, like Pyrex).
 While you’re at it, use a silicone whisk too!

 Uses for Lemon Curd

 There are so many ways to enjoy lemon curd.
 Here are a few suggestions: